benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 Most of us have worked somewhere or know of a business that has a resident "hero programmer".
 The image of the hero programmer who regularly saves the day with his incredible intelligence and dedication when seemingly random unforseen problems arise is often celebrated and idealized.
 Day or night, the hero programmer is ready to sort things out when the not so unusual disaster strikes.
 Unfortunately, the truth is much uglier.
 </p>
 <p>
 The truth is, there will always be a time when a hero programmer needs to save the day but if this is a familiar scene within your workplace then something needs to change.
-If your business relies on a hero programmer or you're currently looking for one, you need to take a step back, analyse the situation and think about a world where the heroics aren't needed.
+If your business relies on a hero programmer or you're currently looking for one, you need to take a step back and think about a world where the heroics aren't needed.
 </p>